UAB-IT/mbar/README.md

 ## External References in HTML File

-This *index.html* file references various external resources, including stylesheets, scripts, images, and HTML files loaded dynamically for enhanced functionality and style.
+The **index.html** file references various external resources, including stylesheets, scripts, images, and HTML files loaded dynamically for enhanced functionality and style.
 Below is a detailed list of these references:

 ### Stylesheets